 Inside, you can access the Kinsmen Club of Red Deer Indoor Play Space.
 The climber is 6 levels tall with two giant slides and a separate area for little kids.

-Downtown Red Deer is easy to access and has some great places to eat including Famoso Neapolitan Pizzeria.
+Downtown Red Deer is easy to access and has some great places to eat including Famoso Neapolitan Pizzeria and the Old Mexico Taco Buffet.
 At 43rd St and Spruce Dr, you’ll find the Rotary Picnic park.
 It’s a lovely park with large trees, plenty of picnic tables and a great playground.

 Just a little to the North and on the East side of 48th Avenue is the Rotary Recreation Park.
 The Red Deer Market is open on Saturday mornings from May to October to the South of the Red Deer Rec Centre.

 On the North end of the Rotary Recreation Park is an awesome spray park.
-The Red Deer and District Museum and Art Gallery can also be found in the Rotary Recreation Park.
-We were to see the Remarkable Red Deer exhibit which was engaging to look at with a small area with toys for kids to play with as well as a cafe where kids can play restaurant.
+You can also find the Red Deer and District Museum and Art Gallery.
+We were to see the Remarkable Red Deer exhibit which was engaging to look at with a small area with toys for kids to play with as well as a ‘cafe’ where kids can play restaurant.

 4701 – 30 Street, Red Deer, AB http://www.sunnybrookfarmmuseum.ca/